 All the above-mentioned methods will certainly work to clean your skillet.
 However, the only surefire way to maintain the luster and durability of your skillet is regular cleaning.

-It’s important to wash your skillet with mild soap and scouring pad.
+It’s important to wash your skillet with mild soap and a scouring pad.

 If you can’t do this every day, make sure to clean it at least 3-4 times a week.
 Regular cleaning will prevent any greasy residue from hardening at the bottom.

 Secondly, never store your skillet in a humid environment.
-Cast-iron can easily develop rusts when exposed to moisture for a long time.
+Cast-iron can easily develop rust when exposed to moisture for a long time.